tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

 ## <a id="front-panel"></a>Front Panel Differences

-Whenever the [U/W FOCAL Manual][uwfm] refers to the PDP-8's front panel, it is speaking generically of all the models it ran on as of October 1978.
+Whenever [the Manual][uwfm] refers to the PDP-8's front panel, it is speaking generically of all the models it ran on as of October 1978.
 The PDP-8 models introduced in the decade following the introduction of the PDP-8/I differ in many ways, and one of the greatest areas of difference is in their front panel controls and indicators.
 We do not intend to fully document all of the differences here, but only to clarify the differences brought up by the U/W FOCAL Manual.

 You normally will not need to use the front panel with the OS/8 version of U/W FOCAL we distribute with the PiDP-8/I software distribution since